 The Fair Credit Act requires that debts be expunged from credit reports after a certain number of years.
 You may have heard that declaring bankruptcy only lasts seven years.
 This is where that comes from.

 Unfortunately, your credit score isn’t the single biggest factor in determining whether you’ll qualify for a loan, credit card, mortgage, job, or new apartment.
-Experts suggest that your score is only 20%-to-40% of those decisions.
-The rest will be based on other factors, like your income, age, and even your ZIP code.
+Experts suggest that your score is only part of those decisions.
+The rest will be based on other factors, like your income, employment history, as well as savings and assets.
 And if you have to apply in-person, you may even be subconsciously judged on your appearance or accent.
-(Not that any banker would ever openly admit that, though.)
+(Not that any banker would ever openly admit that, though).

 The Future of Credit Scores